Pythm/ad-ClimateCommander/README.md

         - mobile_app_your_phone
 ```

 You can also configure ClimateCommander to use your own Notification app instead with `notify_app`.
 You'll need to have a function in your app to receive.
-ClimateCommander sends one notification pr list entry.
 ```python
     def send_notification(self,
         message:str,